Sarah Mortensen

-Sarah Sofie Mortensen (born 9 May 1997) is a Danish professional basketball player for the Cockburn Cougars of the NBL1 West.
+Sarah Sofie Mortensen (born 9 May 1997) is a Danish professional basketball player for the Mainland Pouākai of the Tauihi Basketball Aotearoa.
 She played college basketball for the University of Miami and Villanova University.
 Mortensen is a member of the Danish national team.

 Early life and career

 Mortensen hails from Copenhagen, Denmark.
 She played two seasons for Falcon in the Dameligaen in 2013–14 and 2014–15.
 In 15 games in her second season, she averaged 18.1 points and 9.0 rebounds per game.

 Mortensen moved to the United States in 2015 to attend Long Island Lutheran Middle and High School in Brookville, New York.
 In her one season there, she led the school to the class AA state championship game by averaging 22.5 points, 9.5 rebounds and 3.0 assists per game.

 College career

 Mortensen played college basketball for the Miami Hurricanes from 2016 to 2019.
 She transferred to Villanova but sat out the 2019–20 season due to NCAA transfer rules.
 During her senior season in 2020–21, she averaged 11.0 points and 5.5 rebounds per game for the Wildcats.